 - Words and photographs by Norman Foster

-The creation of enclosure is a basic human need and architecture is the art of enclosing space, whether internally or externally.
+The creation of enclosure is a basic human need, and architecture is the art of enclosing space, whether internally or externally.
 Space, although intangible, has an existence in its own right and is one of the raw materials of urban design.
-By urban we mean an environment in which natural surroundings have become dominated by can-made surroundings.
+By urban we mean an environment in which natural surroundings have become dominated by man-made surroundings.

-These may convey enough information for an architectural appreciation but are inadequate for the spatial representation of vision in motion.
-Although the perception of the visual world, consists of a succession of separate images, the overall experience is a continuous and connected sequence.
-It should be noted that we do not need to be consciously scrutinizing our spatial environment to be affected by it; similarly, we do not have to be consciously listening to music for its effect to be noticed.
-As Maholy-Nagy writes — ‘space experience is not a privilege of the gifted, but is a biological function.
+These may convey enough information for an architectural appreciation, but are inadequate for the spatial representation of vision in motion.
+Although the perception of the visual world consists of a succession of separate images, the overall experience is a continuous and connected sequence.
+It should be noted that we do not need to be consciously scrutinising our spatial environment to be affected by it; similarly, we do not have to be consciously listening to music for its effect to be noticed.
+As Moholy-Nagy writes: ‘space experience is not a privilege of the gifted, but is a biological function.
 The biological bases of space experience are everyone’s endowment, just like the experience of colours or tones.
 By practice and suitable exercises, this capacity can be developed’.

 Space may be said to be defined by the relationship of surfaces and objects.
-The surfaces are basically two-dimensional plane forms, limited in effect to the space they hip establish, although in reality, they may be part of a larger object when seen in a different context.
-Objects may be thought of as three-dimensional convex forms existing in a larger space than that which they help to define and relatively smaller in size than surfaces.
+The surfaces are basically two-dimensional plane forms, limited in effect to the space they help establish, although in reality, they may be part of a larger object when seen in a different context.
+Objects may be thought of as three-dimensional convex forms existing in a larger space than that which they help to define, and relatively smaller in size than surfaces.
 Surfaces may be broadly classified in terms of their position with regard to the space they define.
-Thus, the side planes may be considered within the scope of this study to be the wall planes or facades of buildings defining the space, (although they could be walls, massed vegetation, landforms or building masses).
-The three-dimensional objects which have a definite modifying effect upon the spaces which contain them, are considered as sculpture and trees in the examples chosen for detailed study later.
+Thus, the side planes may be considered within the scope of this study to be the wall planes or facades of buildings defining the space (although they could be walls, massed vegetation, landforms or building masses).
+The three-dimensional objects, which have a definite modifying effect upon the spaces that contain them, are considered as sculpture and trees in the examples chosen for detailed study later.

 The degree to which space gives a sense of enclosure depends on the relationship of the surfaces (and objects) and to what extent the views out of it are controlled.
 For example, enclosure is most complete in the cloister and weakest where buildings are separated by large gaps and bear little formal relationship to each other.
 A number of other important factors are involved such as the treatment of the surfaces themselves and the junctions of wall and floor planes.